rickmacgillis/php-sftp-client/README.md

 OR

-Connect to a server FTP via SSL (on port 990 or another port) :
+Connect to a server FTP via SSH (on port 22 or another port) :

 ```php
 $ftp = new \FtpClient\FtpClient();